wuxxin/salt-shared/desktop/python/README.md

 #  Jupyter Ecosystem for Scientific Python and Hardware accelerated Machinelearning

-Systemd User Service PipX based Jupyter Server \& Chromium as Desktop Web-App for the Jupyter Client.
+PipX based Systemd User Service of Jupyter Server \& Chromium as Desktop Web-App for the Jupyter Client.

 ### Features